Vincent of Saragossa: Biography

 The earliest account of Vincent's martyrdom is in a carmen (lyric poem) written by the poet Prudentius, who wrote a series of lyric poems, Peristephanon ("Crowns of Martyrdom"), on Hispanic and Roman martyrs.

-He was born at Huesca, near Saragossa, Spain sometime during the latter part of the 3rd century; it is believed his father was Eutricius (Euthicius), and his mother was Enola, a native of Osca (Huesca).
+He was born at Huesca, near Saragossa, in Spain sometime during the latter part of the 3rd century.
+It is believed his father was Eutricius (Euthicius), and his mother was Enola, a native of Osca (Huesca).

 Vincent spent most of his life in the city of Saragossa, where he was educated and ordained to the diaconate by Bishop Valerius of Saragossa, who commissioned Vincent to preach throughout the diocese.
 Because Valerius suffered from a speech impediment, Vincent acted as his spokesman.

 When the Roman Emperor Diocletian began persecuting Christians in Spain, both were brought before the Roman governor, Dacian, in Valencia.
 Vincent and his bishop Valerius were confined to the prison of Valencia.
 Though he was finally offered release if he would consign Scripture to the fire, Vincent refused.
 Speaking on behalf of his bishop, he informed the judge that they were ready to suffer everything for their faith, and that they could pay no heed either to threats or promises.

 His outspoken manner so angered the governor that he had every sort of torture inflicted on Vincent.
 He was stretched on the rack and his flesh torn with iron hooks.
 Then his wounds were rubbed with salt and he was burned alive upon a red-hot gridiron.
 Finally, he was cast into prison and laid on a floor scattered with broken pottery, where he died.
 During his martyrdom he preserved such peace and tranquillity that it astonished his jailer, who repented from his sins and was converted.
 Vincent's dead body was thrown into the sea in a sack, but was later recovered by the Christians and his veneration immediately spread throughout the church.
 The aged bishop Valerius was exiled.

 The story that Vincent was tortured on a gridiron is perhaps adapted from the martyrdom of another son of Huesca, Lawrence— Vincent, like many early martyrs in the early hagiographic literature, succeeded in converting his jailer.

 According to legend, after being martyred, ravens protected Vincent's body from being devoured by vultures, until his followers could recover the body.
-His body was taken to what is now known as Cape St. Vincent; a shrine was erected over his grave, which continued to be guarded by flocks of ravens.
+His body was taken to what is now known as Cape St. Vincent where a shrine was erected over his grave, guarded by flocks of ravens.
 In the time of Muslim rule in the Iberian Peninsula, the Arab geographer Al-Idrisi noted this constant guard by ravens, for which the place was named by him كنيسة الغراب "Kanīsah al-Ghurāb" (Church of the Raven).
 King Afonso I of Portugal (1139–1185) had Vincent's body exhumed in 1173 and brought it by ship to the Lisbon Cathedral.
 This transfer of the relics is depicted on the coat of arms of Lisbon.